 When attempting to understand any system, it is always best to go straight to the source to acquire the most accurate information.
 Fortunately, FICO provides tools such as their myFICO Score Estimator for everyone to use to experiment with their own credit-related variables.

+The payment history of an account is always attached to time; in other words, the age of a tradeline will automatically include the payment history as well.
 With the length of credit history representing approximately 15% of your credit score, combined with payment history representing approximately 35%, together these add up to approximately 50% of your credit score.
-Since payment history is always attached to time, the age of a tradeline automatically will include the payment history as well, thus making up approximately 50% of a credit score.
-This is why the age of a tradeline ends up being the most important variable.
+This is why the age of a tradeline is almost always the most important variable to consider.

 As we can see from the results from this case study, it is also clear that there are key age brackets that hold more weight than others.
 Knowing this information allows you to set strategic goals and allows you to plan your credit growth more effectively.